ExpDev07/coronavirus-tracker-api/README.md

 ### Swagger/OpenAPI

-Consume our API through [an interactive SwaggerUI](https://coronavirus-tracker-api.herokuapp.com/) (on mobile, use the [mobile friendly ReDocs](https://coronavirus-tracker-api.herokuapp.com/docs) instead for the best experience).
+Consume our API through [our super awesome and interactive SwaggerUI](https://coronavirus-tracker-api.herokuapp.com/) (on mobile, use the [mobile friendly ReDocs](https://coronavirus-tracker-api.herokuapp.com/docs) instead for the best experience).

 The [OpenAPI](https://swagger.io/docs/specification/about/) json definition can be downloaded at https://coronavirus-tracker-api.herokuapp.com/openapi.json